 What it is

 Linguistic anthropology is concerned with the commonsense beliefs that people hold about the possibilities of language and how these beliefs are put into practice or expressed as norms.
 Key to this understanding is a recognition of the diverse strangeness of human beings.
-Men belonging to a certain Indigenous Australian communities have a special lexicon to be used within earshot of their mothers-in-law while an activist community in Sweden has an agreed-upon vocabulary for reinforcing values of gender equality.
+Men belonging to certain Indigenous Australian communities have a special lexicon to be used within earshot of their mothers-in-law while an activist community in Sweden has an agreed-upon vocabulary for reinforcing values of gender equality.
 A decision to use one language over another in a multilingual north Indian workplace may be motivated by deference, enmity, national politics or a conviction that a given language has an intrinsic power to encapsulate certain ideas while another is deficient.
 In some parts of the world, people communicate with their pets while others communicate with the dead.
 For the most part, these commonsense assumptions could easily be described as ‘language ideologies’, a term defined by Kathryn Woolard as the “socially, politically, and morally loaded cultural assumptions about the way that language works in social life and about the role of particular linguistic forms in a given society”.

 Linguistic anthropologists do not care so much about whether any of these beliefs are empirically true, nor whether the practices that stem from them are reasonable.
 They are much more interested in how such beliefs and practices maintain coherence within their own everyday contexts.
 In other words, linguistic anthropologists are concerned with the way in which we systematically connect language to other aspects of our lives: the way we organise ourselves as social creatures, how we signal belonging and exclusion, or how we express our values.
-I recently came across a claim by Mary Douglas that “it is impossible to have social relations without symbolic acts” ( 2001.
-Purity and danger: An analysis of concepts of pollution and taboo.
-London & New York: Routledge).
+Mary Douglas once wrote that “it is impossible to have social relations without symbolic acts”.
 Of course, symbolic acts are not necessarily isomorphic with linguistic acts but in practice they are almost always mediated by language in important ways.
 As Kathryn Graber put it, a “linguistic anthropologist is more likely to take as her starting point the assumption that, through evaluative language and other forms of interaction, we do nothing less than constitute ourselves”.

 What it ain’t

 For me, linguistic anthropology is first and foremost a form of anthropological knowledge.
 It analyses language and language-use as a means to understand something about people.
 This contrasts with what might be called ‘anthropological linguistics’, which takes human diversity as a starting point for understanding something about language.
-Of course, any piece of research can be doing both things at more or less the same time but it is still worth making the distinction.
+Of course, any piece of research can be doing both things at more-or-less the same time but it is still worth making the distinction.
 In my view, all of linguistics as a discipline ought to be pursued as anthropological linguistics otherwise it ends up being boring at best and naïve at worst.
-(I have more patience for anthropology that is pursued in ignorance of linguistics.
-Language represents a great deal of what it means to be human but it is not everything.)
+I have much more patience for anthropology that is pursued in ignorance of linguistics.
+Language represents a great deal of what it means to be human but it is not everything.

-Sociolinguistics in the classical Labovian mould focuses on variation in language use, and how differences of linguistic expression correlate with demographics or distinctions of social identity.
-The habit of attributing moral or aesthetic value to these real or perceived differences is, I believe, a human universal.
+Sociolinguists in the classical Labovian mould focus on variation in language use, and how differences of linguistic expression correlate with demographics or distinctions of social identity.
+The habit of attributing moral or aesthetic value to these real or perceived differences is, I believe, a universal tendency.
 But linguistic anthropologists are not content with simply cataloguing these observed differences or attitudes and then moving on.
 Instead, they want discover how they fit into a wider system of meaning-making, and how this system is historically situated.
 While sociolinguists might nod vigorously towards ethnography, it is not the aim of the game.

 What it means to me

-Language is less like a programming code distributing informational bits, and more like a multi-purpose tool that is crafted and recrafted in the process of its use.
+Language is less like a programming code distributing informational bits, and more like a multi-purpose tool that is crafted and recrafted in the process of its use in real interactions.
 As a system of representation it is rigid enough to perform high-precision work under pressure, and versatile enough to adapt and change quickly.
 To my mind it is this peculiar property that makes language such a powerful and interesting phenomenon since it lends itself to strategic manipulations.

-Languages are also like evolving biological organisms, to the extent that they we receive them as ready made and fully structured.
+Languages can also be imagined as evolving biological organisms, to the extent that we receive them as ready made and fully structured.
 This structure, and our awareness of it, presents an easy analogy for the systematicity we perceive around us in our relationships with one another and the world at large.

 It is not the goal of linguistic anthropologists to reify this awareness.
 They do not, with Lacan, wish to claim that the “unbconscious is structured like a language” nor that Eskimos have an especially nuanced appreciation of snow.
 Rather, they delight in the very existence of these analogies and what they entail about us as a reflective species.